truenas/middleware/docs/developer/frontend/flux.rst

 interactions from a React View.
 These might be as simple as a click event, or as complex as a dictionary object representing the changed properties for an array of hard disks.
-The MUC is deliberately ignorant of the Views which send it data. >\ *My previous question is probably explained here.
-Everything will go untouched to the Middleware Client which will probably do the validation.*
+The MUC is deliberately ignorant of the Views which send it data.

 Output
 ^^^^^^